Life of Buddha in art: Conversions, miracles and offerings

 Probably The Gift of Anathapindada, 2nd–3rd century, Gandhara.
 This panel retains some of the gilding that many Gandharan reliefs probably originally had.

 For the remainder of Buddha's life he travelled around a relatively restricted area of the Indo-Gangetic plain, preaching and making converts, organizing his growing sangha or body of followers, and sometimes receiving gifts and offerings from various Indians, high and low.
 A number of incidents recorded in the biographies may be shown in art; not all can easily be identified in the case of small or damaged reliefs; this is especially the case in cycles which may mix Jataka tales and stories from the lives of other Buddhas.
 In the heavy rains of the monsoon season he remained in one place; latterly these stays were mostly in the monastic settlements established by this time, which initially were probably mainly occupied during the rains.

 The Buddha's ten principal disciples, who seem to be historical figures, in some cases very important figures in the early development of Buddhism, are given personalities in the literature, and various anecdotes concerning them are depicted in art, with or without the Buddha being present.

-The large donation by the rich merchant Anathapindada (birth name Sudatta) founded the important early vihara (monastery) of Jetavana; he was supposed to have decided the amount by covering the proposed site with gold coins.
+The large donation by the rich merchant Anathapindika (birth name Sudatta) founded the important early vihara (monastery) of Jetavana; he was supposed to have decided the amount by covering the proposed site with gold coins.

 Many stories involve the future rebirths of those whose actions are good.
 The Offering of Dust shows a story from the Divyāvadāna in which two small boys, Jaya and Vijaya, were playing as the Buddha passed them, begging for alms.
 Jaya offered a handful of dust, saying it was meal, and expressed a prayer for a chakravartin or universal monarch.
 Buddha predicted that he would in the course of time be reborn as one, referring to the Emperor Ashoka (c.
 304–232 BC), a great promoter of Buddhism.